 7. Cognitive Dysfunction

 Older dogs suffer from a dementia-like syndrome known as cognitive dysfunction.
 Panting and pacing at night are some of the many signs of this condition.
-Cognitive dysfunction is a degenerative disease affecting the brain and memory it results in changes in the dog’s behavior and motor function.
-There is no cure for this condition, however, management treatment options include supplements, medications, and behavioral modification methods.
+Cognitive dysfunction is a degenerative disease affecting the brain and memory.
+It results in changes in the dog’s behavior and motor function.
+There is no cure for this condition, however, treatment and management options include supplements, medications, and behavioral modification methods.

 Medications such as prednisone and steroids are well known to cause panting in dogs.
 If your dog is under medication and is panting excessively you must address the issue with the veterinarian.